On the coherence conjecture of Pappas and Rapoport: Appendix I: line bundles on the local models for ramified unitary groups

 Finally, let us see why this proposition can be used to deduce Theorem 0.1 of \cite{PR2}.
 First let $a_i^\vee$ be the Kac labeling as in \cite[\S 6.1]{Kac}.
 Using Remark \ref{special parahoric for unitary} (i), by checking all the cases, we find that $a_i^\vee\kappa(i)=2$.
 Let $\calL_I$ be the line bundle on $\calM_I^{\on{loc}}$.
 Then for $a\gg 0$,

-By the above proposition and \cite[Proposition 3.1]{PR2}, the left hand side and the central charge of $\calL(a\sum_{i\in Y}\kappa(i)\epsilon_i)$ is The line bundle on right hand side is just the $2a\sharp I$-power of the ample generator of the Picard group of $\bbG(s,n)$.
-Then by Theorem \ref{MainI}, Theorem \ref{mainPR} holds.
+By the above proposition and \cite[Proposition 3.1]{PR2}, the left hand side and the central charge of $\calL(a\sum_{i\in Y}\kappa(i)\epsilon_i)$ is The line bundle on right hand side of \eqref{ap:eq} is just the $2a\sharp I$-power of the ample generator of the Picard group of $\bbG(s,n)$.
+Then since Theorem \ref{MainI} holds, Theorem \ref{mainPR} follows by the argument in \cite{PR1}.